KuveytTurk/react-dts-generator/README.md

 #### `input: string`

-The `.js` file that contains React Component. `react-dts-generator` use the [`react-docgen`](https://github.com/reactjs/react-docgen) library to generate props and methods.
+Path of the `.js` file that contains React Component. `react-dts-generator` use the [`react-docgen`](https://github.com/reactjs/react-docgen) library to generate props and methods.
 The input file format guideline:

 - Modules have to export a single component, and only that component is analyzed.
 - When using `React.createClass`, the component definition (the value passed to it) must resolve to an object literal.